 Each configured NSSAI consists of S-NSSAI(s) stored together with an SNPN identity, if it is associated with an SNPN.
-A configured NSSAI may be associated with NSSRG information, S-NSSAI time validity information, S-NSSAI location validity information, NSAG information and network slice usage control information.
+A configured NSSAI may be associated with NSSRG information, S-NSSAI time validity information, S-NSSAI location validity information, NSAG information and on-demand NSSAI.

 Each NSSAI inclusion mode is associated with an SNPN identity and access type.